 The BS in Computer Science in Interactive Media and Game Development is a challenging cross-disciplinary program that can be a good fit for those who want a comprehensive education in both computer programming and interactive design.
 This dual focus means you’ll be managing a heavy course load of both software engineering and design projects — beginning with high-level programming and extensive non-digital game design.
 In addition to advancing your understanding of math, physics, and computer science principles, you’ll be learning how to design fun and interesting interactive experiences, systems, and mechanics.
 However, this hybrid approach also means you may receive a more broad overview of some subject areas compared to other programs at DigiPen (Singapore).

 As a BS in Computer Science in Interactive Media and Game Development student, you’ll balance coursework in math, physics, and computer science with design classes that have you rapidly prototyping both non-digital and digital interactive experiences.
 On top of that, you’ll also be working on multidisciplinary software engineering projects that are much larger in scope.
 This is a challenging program for students who want to combine the nuts and bolts of computer programming with the artistry of creative interactive design.

-The Overseas Immersion Program (OIP) is mandatory for students in the BS in Computer Science in Interactive Media and Game Development program.
+The Overseas Immersion Programme (OIP) is mandatory for students in the BS in Computer Science in Interactive Media and Game Development program.
 Students will study for one trimester at DigiPen Institute of Technology’s U.S. campus in Redmond, Washington, attending lectures, labs, and industry seminars.
 Students will interact with American professors and mentors while experiencing life in a different culture with their overseas peers.